10 Reasons Why Amos Yee’s Asylum Victory Will Be Short-lived

 Reason 7: Amos’ serious character flaws will be documented in appellate brief — Eventually, detailed reports of his jailhouse fracas with fellow Muslim inmates will be submitted as evidence against him as a troubled teenage hellion and not some dissident as the Judge made him out to be.
 Ironically, his jailhouse misconduct would be used to argue in favor of Singapore’s communal harmony law back home he had twice violated before. [ In Feb. he was punished with 2 weeks of solitary confinement for cussing out an imam during a jailhouse session of Quran study. http://www.theindependent.sg/amos-yee-allegedly-in-solitary-confinement-in-the-usa-for-insulting-muslims-in-jail/ ]

-Reason 8: Amos has hardly any fan base/support in the U.S. to generate even a modicum of public interest in his case — No local celebrity or major American TV/Internet news media have glommed onto his cause; only BBC TV bothered to report on his asylum news … conspicuous by their absence were CNN and The Rubin Report both of which did give him generous airtime previously back in Singapore.
-[Addendum, March 30 2017 — this may indeed be gutting for Amos to take in: unbeknownst to him, he has unhappily created for himself a no-win situation in terms of public sympathy; the liberal media has boycotted him because of his ‘hate-speech’ notoriety, and neither are the Christian Evangelicals (many of whom are Trumpists) and the American Muslims both of whom he has savagely pilloried, interested in his plight.]
+Reason 8: Amos has hardly any fan base/support in the U.S. to generate even a modicum of public interest in his case — no local celebrity or major American TV/Internet news media have glommed onto his cause; only BBC TV bothered to report on his asylum news … conspicuous by their absence were CNN and The Rubin Report both of which did give him generous airtime previously back in Singapore.
+[Addendum, March 30 2017 — this may indeed be gutting for Amos to take in: unbeknownst to him, he has unhappily created for himself a no-win situation in terms of public sympathy; the liberal media has boycotted him because of his ‘hate-speech’ notoriety, and neither are the Christian Evangelicals (many of whom are Trumpists) nor the American Muslims, both of whom he has savagely pilloried, interested in his plight.]

 Reason 9: Amos is no ready-made asset to the nation — America much like any country welcomes immigrants with skills mix; Amos has none to offer.
 (Do not confuse teenage logorrhea with special talent.)